Zyarix/Yakazi/README.md

 Requirements elicitation is one of the hardest skills to teach in software engineering.
 Static project briefs don't talk back.
 Role-playing exercises depend on whoever you can get in a room.
 Neither replicates the ambiguity, evasiveness, or evolving nature of a real client conversation.

-Yakazi addresses this by acting as that client — grounded in a real project brief, intentionally vague, and capable of sustained multi-turn dialogue.
+Yakazi addresses this by acting as that client, grounded in a real project brief, intentionally vague, and capable of sustained multi-turn dialogue.

 ---